jasminorth/Individual_Differences_Speech_Processing/dataset/README.md

 * only orthographically existing bodies \
  with a maximum length of 7 characters.

-The resulting nonwords were then also manually checked to ensure that all aforementioned conditions were met.
+Both were combined and the resulting nonwords were then also manually checked to ensure that all aforementioned conditions were met.

 # Statistical Testing of the dataset
 todo